DataFire/Integrations/integrations/generated/azure_machinelearning_commitmentplans/README.md

   * tier `string`: The SKU tier.
 Along with name, uniquely identifies the SKU.

 ### SkuCapability
-* SkuCapability `object`: Describes The SKU capabilites object.
+* SkuCapability `object`: Describes The SKU capabilities object.
   * name `string`: The capability name.
   * value `string`: The capability value.